hyperledger-archives/sawtooth-core/docs/source/community/contributing.rst

 Commit Process
 ==============

-Distributed Ledger is Apache 2.0 licensed and accepts contributions via GitHub pull requests.
+Distributed Ledger is Apache 2.0 licensed and accepts contributions via `GitHub <https://github.com/hyperledger/>`_ pull requests.
 When contributing code please do the following:

 * Fork the repository and make your changes in a feature branch.
-* Please include unit and integration test changes.
+* Please include unit and integration tests for any new features and updates to existing tests.
 * Please ensure the unit and integration tests run successfully.
-Both are run with `nose2`, but integration tests are only run if the environment variable ENABLE_INTEGRATION_TESTS is set.
+Both are run with `./bin/run_tests`, but integration tests are only run if the environment variable ENABLE_INTEGRATION_TESTS is set.
 * Please ensure that lint passes by running './bin/run_lint'.
 The command should produce no output if there are no lint errors.

 **Pull Request Guidelines**

 Pull requests can contain a single commit or multiple commits.
-The most important part is that a single commit maps to a single fix or enhancement.
+The most important part is that **a single commit maps to a single fix or enhancement**.

 Here are a few scenarios: